wang-edward/wang-edward.github.io/_posts/2026-03-13-evolution-human-behaviour.md

+---
-# Why Evolution is the Best Theory of Human Behaviour
+title:  "Why Evolution is the Best Theory of Human Behaviour"
+layout: post
+categories: media
+---

 I really like the theory of Evolution because of its simplicity.
 I think if there had to be a “theory of everything” for explaining human behaviour, Evolution would be the best fit.